Nursing — Adult-Gerontology Acute Care Nurse Practitioner

 • Resume: Submit a resume or CV that outlines professional, volunteer, and community experience.

 • Students whose first language is not English may be required to take one of the following: Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) or the Pearson Test of English (PTE) or Duolingo.
 Applicants must submit official scores as part of the application process.
-See additional information regarding test scores and requirements.
+Get additional information regarding test scores and requirements.

-• Essay: A 500-word essay that addresses the following topics:
+• Essay: a 500-word essay that addresses the following topics:

 • The experiences, capacity, and abilities brought to a master’s program.